Obituary of Gertrude Weiss Tow

-Born on March 16, 1916, Gertrude Tow, Mom, passed away at the amazing age of 102, on Wed. afternoon, January 30, 2019, at the Carriage House.
-A lovely hospice nurse, Julie, and, Monica, Mom's hospice social worker, were with her when she took her last breath.
+Born on March 16, 1916, our mother, Gertrude Weiss Tow, passed away at the amazing age of 102 on January 30, 2019, at the Carriage House in Greensboro, NC, where she had resided since November of 2017.

-Previous to needing any kind of care, Mom lived her life on her terms!
-She was unusually independent for a woman born in 1916.
-In 1938, Mom married George Tow.
-She was the love of his life!
-Because of her jet-black hair and olive complexion, George nicknamed her Gypsy!
+Mom, unusually independent for a woman born in 1916, lived the majority of her life on her terms.
+In 1938, she married George Tow and was the love of his life.
+Because of her jet-black hair and olive complexion, George nicknamed her Gypsy.

-On Mom’s 102nd birthday, Granddaughter, Faun, arranged for to have a photo session taken at the Bi-Centennial Park.
+On Mom’s 102nd birthday, Granddaughter, Faun, arranged for a photo session taken at the Bi-Centennial Park.
 It was a sentimental photo shoot and featured three generations of the Tow family.
-Mom handled the session like a natural and enjoyed being out at one of the most beautiful parks in Greensboro and the “center of attention!”

 Mom was a wonderful mother-in-law!
 It means a great deal to me that she used to say Harvey’s decision to marry me was the best one he ever made.
 She also never failed to take pleasure in spending time with Harvey and always greeted him with her irresistible smile!